-Over the last decade, he has directed the Strength and Honor code Foundation and authored the “Pathway to Purpose,” a process designed to help individuals, coaches, businesses, and teams define themselves.
-The process creates tools by identifying core values, putting philosophy into language, and developing an authentic culture to help you reach your full potential on the field and in life.
+Over the last decade, he has directed the Strength and Honor Code Foundation and authored the “Pathway to Purpose,” a process designed to help individuals, coaches, businesses, and teams define themselves.
+The process creates tools by identifying core values, putting philosophy into language, and developing an authentic culture to help reach full potential on the field and in life.

 A native of Loveland, Colo., Hensel graduated from Loveland High School in 1987.
 He was a four-time letterwinner and a four-year starter at cornerback at the University of Northern Colorado before earning a bachelor’s degree in journalism with a minor in coaching in 1992.